 There’s no free lunch in this world.
 If you’re having a demat account with a broker, you have to pay the annual maintenance charge.
 This amount will vary depending on your broker, but almost every broker charges AMC.
 Therefore, if you have multiple demat accounts, then get ready for paying multiple AMCs.

 For example- If you have a demat account with ICICI direct (AMC= Rs 600) and another with Share Khan (AMC= Rs 441), then you’ve to pay an annual AMCs on both (total of Rs 1,041 per year).
 The more the number of accounts you have, higher will be the total AMCs.

 2. It is difficult to keep track of multiple demat accounts:

-3. Sometimes your account can also get freezed if you remain inactive for a specific long period of time:
+3. Your account can get freezed if you remain inactive for a specific long period of time

 Yes, it’s true.
 Many people forget the credentials (login and password) of their accounts when they are using multiple demat accounts.
 Moreover, they don’t even care to contact the customer care of that broker anymore.